hyp3rd/hypercache/README.md

 The `NewHyperCache` function creates a new `HyperCache` struct with the given capacity and initializes the `lru` list and itemsByKey map.
 It also starts the expiration and eviction loops in separate goroutines.

-To create a new cache with a given capacity, use the NewHyperCache function as follows:
+To create a new cache with a given capacity, use the NewHyperCache function as described below:

 ```golang
 cache, err := hypercache.NewHyperCache(100)